graijo/java-tutorial-for-beginners/README.md

 * No method declared inside an ```interface``` can be qualified with a ```private``` access specifier.
 However, an ```abstract class``` can have ```private``` methods.
 * An ```interface``` cannot have declared member variables.
 An ```abstract class``` can have member variable declarations.
 * A ```class``` or an ```abstract class``` can implement multiple ```interface```s.
 But, an ```interface``` can extend only one ```interface```, and a ```class``` or an ```abstract class``` can extend only one ```class``` or ```abstract class```.
+(Multiple implemetation possible but on 1 extension possible.

 ### Step 21: Programming Exercise PE-OOP-03